 The Country-by-Country Reporting requirements form one of the four BEPS minimum standards.
 Each of these minimum standards is subject to peer review in order to ensure timely and accurate implementation and thus safeguard the level playing field.
 All members of the Inclusive Framework on BEPS commit to implementing the Action 13 minimum standard on CbC reporting, and to participating in the peer review.

-1 Including, based on current information provided by jurisdictions, Australia, Austria, Belgium, Bermuda, Brazil, Bulgaria, Canada, Chile, Colombia, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Guernsey, Hungary, Indonesia, Ireland, Italy, Jersey, Korea, Latvia, Lithuania, Luxembourg, Malta, Mexico, Norway, the Netherlands, New Zealand, People's Republic of China, Poland, Portugal, Romania, the Slovak Republic, Slovenia, South Africa, Spain, Sweden and the United Kingdom.
+1 Jurisdictions with a CbC reporting filing obligation for 2017, based on current information provided by jurisdictions, include Argentina, Australia, Austria, Belgium, Bermuda, Brazil, Bulgaria, Canada, Cayman Islands, Chile, China (People's Republic of), Colombia, Costa Rica, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Gabon, Germany, Greece, Guernsey, Hungary, Iceland, India, Indonesia, Ireland, Isle of Man, Italy, Japan, Jersey, Kazakhstan, Korea, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mexico, Netherlands, New Zealand, Norway, Pakistan, Papua New Guinea, Peru, Poland, Portugal, Qatar, Romania, Russia, Slovak Republic, Slovenia, South Africa, Spain, Sweden, United Kingdom, Uruguay, United States and Viet Nam.